 Whether it’s Google, Yahoo or Bing, every search engine has it own set of search algorithms.
 These rule sets are closely guarded and to my knowledge never shared with the general public.

 Why the Need for Google Panda?

-Google’s Panda update was the first to come out and it had major implications for a number of sites.
 The purpose of this algorithm was to target and penalize low-quality content on low quality websites and prevent them from ranking high in the search results.

 Many people had created sites which were designed for nothing other than reaching the top few positions in the search results for certain keywords.
 This had gotten so out of hand, in fact, that it became a mainstay in many Internet marketing circles.

 The problem is that these sites had very little by way of real content and were making it hard for many people to find legitimate information during searches.

 The Panda update was introduced to change the way the search engine ranked sites.
 Many websites which were designed only to fool the search algorithm quickly lost their coveted positions.

 The Panda update dramatically effected several content farms, such as EzineArticles.com, which had always been considered a site that had low-quality content, which was out ranking much superior content from other websites.
 Note: “EzineArticles” has taken great steps over the past few years to correct this issue.